UPPS 08.03.03 - Campus Memorials

 Sr. Reviewer: Vice President for University Advancement

-* Individuals may be memorialized on campus in a designated area known as the Memorial Garden on the grounds between Flowers and Lampasas halls near the Bell Tower.
+Individuals may be memorialized on campus in a designated area known as the Memorial Garden, on the grounds between Flowers Hall and Lampasas Building next to the Bell Tower.
 This policy outlines the procedures for accepting and placing memorials in the Memorial Garden or in other areas on campus.

 Other policies regarding the establishment of endowments and naming opportunities may be found in UPPS No. 03.05.01, Soliciting, Accepting and Processing Gifts and Grants from Private Sources, and UPPS No. 08.03.01, Criteria for Namings.